Investigators Suspect Kim Kardashian West Robbery Was an 'Inside Job'

-Her chauffeur and his brother were among those taken into custody
+Her chauffeur and his brother were among those taken into custody+ READ ARTICLE

 (PARIS) — Investigators focused Tuesday on a possible inside job in the theft of more than $10 million worth of jewelry from Kim Kardashian West, after taking her chauffeur that night and his brother into custody.